Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: The Space and the Lagrangian Gauss map

-where the two diagonal blocks are of size $n\times n$ and $2k\times 2k$ respectively.
-Normally you might add the factor $\R^{2k}$ (corresponding to the 0 section) or $i\R^{2k}$ (not a section), but since we want the result to both be graphical like this over $\R^{2k}$ and lie in $\Lambda(n,2k)$ we need it to be transverse to both of these.
-The fact that $r$ has contractible fibers means that any two stabilizations lying in this $\Lambda(n,2k)$ are homotopic.
-In particular the stabilization of the Gauss map given by the differential of the generating family $F:D^n \times \R^{2k} \to \R$ is another such stabilization and hence there is a homotopy between them.
-Giroux's final observation is now that since all the Lagrangians in $dF$ are transverse to $i\R^{n+2k}$ ($dF$ is graphical) its Gauss map is null-homotopic.
+Sometimes it is more natural to define these stabilizations by adding the factor $\R^{2k}$ (corresponding to the second block in the matrix also being 0) or $i\R^{2k}$ (which is not a section).
+However, since we want the result both to be graphical like this over $\R^{2k}$ and to lie in $\Lambda(n,2k)$, we need it to be transverse to both of these.

+The fact that $r$ has contractible fibers means that any two sections in $\Lambda(n,2k)$ are homotopic.
+In particular, the stabilization is a section, and the differential of the generating function $F:D^n \times \R^{2k} \to \R$ also defines a section; hence there is a homotopy between these two.
+Giroux's final observation is that since all the Lagrangians in $dF$ are transverse to $i\R^{n+2k}$ ($dF$ is graphical), its Gauss map is null-homotopic.

-Parsing the construction of this homotopy locally for a point in $S^{n-1} \subset L$ where the tangent space initially agreed with the zero-section we get the following.
-The stabilization from the generating family is equivalent to adding the differential of another non-degenerate quadratic form.
-I.e. the Hessian of $F$ which varies with the point in $S^{n-1}$; which we, however, assume with out loss of generality to have only eigenvalues $\pm 1$.
-At these points, the Hessian of $F$ is on block form:
+Unwinding the construction of this homotopy locally for a point in $S^{n-1} \subset L$ where the tangent space initially agreed with the zero section we get the following.
+The stabilization from the generating function is equivalent to adding the differential of another non-degenerate quadratic form.
+In fact, it adds the Hessian of $F$ which varies with the point in $S^{n-1}$ and which we assume, without loss of generality, to have only eigenvalues $\pm 1$.
+At these points, the Hessian of $F$ is in block form:

-where the diagonal blocks again have size $n\times n$ and $2k\times 2k$ respectively and the $?$ is non-degenerate symmetric with eigenvalues $\pm 1$.
-Hence the homotopy between the two linear sections in $\Lambda(n,2k)$ can simply be described by convexly interpolation which keeps the 0 in the first $n$ factors.
-This does not avoid $i\R^{2k}$ and hence at times it will project non graphically to the base $\R^{n+2k}$.
-In fact its intersection locus with $i\R^{2k}$ is precisely the negative eigen bundle of the Hessian (since the function $\eh\norm{x}^2+\eh\norm{y}^2$ only has positive eigenvalues).
+where the diagonal blocks again have size $n\times n$ and $2k\times 2k$ respectively and $B$ is a non-degenerate symmetric matrix with eigenvalues $\pm 1$.
+As both this $B$ and $I$, defining the two sections, are non-degenerate, we may view the lower $2k\times 2k$ part as defining graphs over $i\R^{2k}$ (taking values in $\R^{2k}$).
+Hence the homotopy between the two sections in $\Lambda(n,2k)$ can simply be described by a convex interpolation of these graphs (keeping the 0 constant in the first $n$ factors).
+This interpolation may pass through $i\R^{2k}$ and hence at times it will not be graphical over the base $\R^{2k}$.
+In fact, its intersection with $i\R^{2k}$ happens exactly halfway through the interpolation and is precisely $i$ times the negative eigen-bundle of the Hessian $B$.
 This is exactly how the space of minimal geodesics in the corresponding component of $\Omega (U(2k)/O(2k))$ mapping to $\Gr_k(\R^{2k})$ is identified in the proof of Bott-periodicity in \cite{MR0163331}.